Call for Artists

 (Do NOT send cards to this address)

-IMPORTANT: YOU CANNOT SEND A CARD TO TAE17 UNTIL YOU HAVE REGISTERED ABOVE.
+IMPORTANT: YOU CANNOT SEND A CARD TO TAE18 UNTIL YOU HAVE REGISTERED ABOVE.

 Please read the instructions below carefully to find out how and where to submit your art.

-Twitter Art Exhibit is an international exhibition of original postcard art which this year is supporting the UK charity – Molly Olly’s Wishes.
+Twitter Art Exhibit is an international exhibition of original postcard art which this year is supporting the Australian Charity – Pegasus Riding for the Disabled of the ACT.
 The entire exhibition is carried out by an unpaid, volunteer corps of organizers and artists; there is no entry fee, and artists of all career levels are encouraged to participate, making it possible for emerging talent to appear alongside seasoned professionals.

-TAE17 is the seventh installment of this open international exhibition of handmade postcard art for charity, donated by artists from around the world.
+TAE18 is the eighth installment of this open international exhibition of handmade postcard art for charity, donated by artists from around the world.

 The event will be highly publicized and well attended by art buyers and enthusiasts, members of the press, local artists and the TAE community.